-Cast Iron Skillet Cornbread is a southern classic.
+The Cast Iron Cornbread Southern Recipe is a true classic.
 This buttermilk skillet cornbread is a quick and easy recipe to make and it tastes delicious.
 I love this recipe because it is so simple to prepare and can be served with any dish.
-It is a southern classic that everyone should try at least once.
+It is a Southern classic you should try at least once.

-I find this recipe tastes better when cooked in a cast iron skillet and served hot at the table.
-Besides serving this recipe for brunch, lunch, and dinner, I have also served it for breakfast.
+This recipe is better when cooked in a cast iron skillet and served hot at the table.
+Besides serving this for brunch, lunch, and dinner, I also serve it with breakfast.

 Southern Cast Iron Skillet Cornbread